Picozzi/personal-website/README.md

 A website outlining my work experience and portfolio.
 Built with React with animations provided by the Framer Motion package.

+## Access

+To view the website, please visit the following url - www.picozzi.ca

 ## Built With

 - React